Iowa man sentenced to 90 days in prison for US Capitol riot - NewsBreak

 Gov. Reynolds signs Harvest Proclamation

-(Des Moines) Friday, Governor Kim Reynolds signed a proclamation relating to the weight limits and transportation of grain, fertilizer and manure.
-The proclamation is effective immediately and continues through October 30, 2022.
-The proclamation allows vehicles transporting corn, soybeans, hay, straw, silage, stover, fertilizer (dry, liquid, and gas), and manure (dry and liquid) to be overweight (not exceeding 90,000 pounds gross weight) without a permit for the duration of this proclamation.
+CEDAR RAPIDS, Iowa (KCRG) - On Friday, Iowa Governor Kim Reynolds signed a proclamation relating to the transportation of grain, fertilizer, and manure.
+The proclamation, which goes into effect immediately, allows vehicles transporting corn, soybeans, hay, straw, silage, stover, fertilizer (dry, liquid, and gas), and manure (dry and liquid) to be overweight (not exceeding 90,000 pounds gross weight) without a permit for the duration of the proclamation (through October 30th, 2022).

-Sergeant Bluff man arrested after allegedly eluding police with kids in vehicle

-A man was charged with child endangerment after deputies were led on a pursuit in Sergeant Bluff on Sunday.